ll3097/e6691_2021spring_Segmentation/ObjectDetection_topic1/README.md

 ## Image Gradient Vectors
 ## Histogram of Gradients
-We show the step-by-step procedure of how HOG works for feature extraction by using the example image (Manu Ginobilli)
+We show the step-by-step procedure of how HOG works for feature extraction by using the example image (Manu Ginobilli) In ../HOG/, you can find ../Object_detection_part1_HOG.ipynb, which provides the details of the gradient calculations (magnitude and orientation) and visualization results of HOG features.
 ## Image Segmentation
 We provide examples for visualizing the image segmentation process with the Felzenszwalb’s Algorithm.